IgnisDa/ryot/docs/content/guides/openid.md

 Once these are set, restart your Ryot instance and you should be able to see the button to "Continue with OpenID Connect" on the authentication pages.
 New users will have their username set to their email address.
 This can be changed later in the profile settings.

+!!! warning

+      A user can authenticate using only one provider at a time.